terryaney/KatApp/scripts/readme.md

 The `v-on` directive allows Kaml Views to bind events to elements.
 The directive expects a `function` reference or an `inline statement`.

 The `v-on` directive *does* have a `@` shorthand syntax that allows for more terse markup.

+- [v-on Modifiers](#v-on-modifiers) - Explains the 'modifier' feature that can be used to modify how events are processed (i.e. automatically calling the `preventDefault()` method of the `Event` object).
+- [v-on Element Lifecycle Events](#v-on-element-lifecycle-events) - Discusses the Vue specific `mounted` and `unmounted` events that are triggered when HTML elements are added to or removed from the DOM.

 ```html
 <!--